StamusNetworks/suricata-4-analysts/source/smb-threat-hunting.rst

 SMB Scheduled task created remotely
 -----------------------------------

-Hunting on SMB events is a big task and to be more potent and successful it also needs infrastructure and organisational local knowledge.
+Hunting on SMB events is a big task, and to be more potent and successful it also needs infrastructure and organizational local knowledge.
-As an example it might be interesting to know, highlight and investigate when a ``Scheduled Task`` is created remotely.
+As an example, it might be interesting to know, highlight, and investigate when a ``Scheduled Task`` is created remotely.
 This is indeed a task that is definitely only done by some advanced system administrators and by some attackers.

 For that we can use the following rule: